mit-hash/atlas-chat/README.md

 # Atlas Chat App

-A real-time chat application built with FastAPI and MongoDB, supporting multiple rooms, message history, and per-user message counts.
-Designed with simplicity, efficiency, and maintainability in mind.
+A simplified chat application built with FastAPI and MongoDB, supporting multiple rooms and message history.

 ---

-## Design Decisions & Trade-offs
+## Design & Trade-offs

 - **Jinja2 templates**: Chosen for server-side rendering of chat pages.
 Simpler than a full frontend framework and keeps the app lightweight.
+A production ready app should support a separate frontend FW such as React to maintain full scalability.
 - **Message counter per user**: Stored in MongoDB to reduce repeated computation for `/users/{username}/count` requests.
 This precomputation trades a small amount of storage for faster reads.
-- **Polling for new messages**: Implemented via repeated fetch requests.
-Simpler than WebSockets for a minimal implementation and avoids extra complexity.
-Could be replaced with WebSockets in future iterations for true real-time updates.
+- **Polling for new messages**: Implemented via repeated fetch requests to load updating messages from DB.
+Simpler to implement than WebSockets for a minimal implementation and avoids extra complexity.
+Should be replaced with WebSockets or similar solutions in future iterations for true real-time updates.

 ### Predetermined stack